ArneBinder/pie-datasets/dataset_builders/pie/comagc/README.md

 - `entities` (annotation type: `LabeledSpan`, target: `text`)
 - `relations` (annotation type: `BinaryRelation`, target: `entities`)

+Note: The _labels_ for the relations are defined using a rule-based approach, which is described in detail in the `get_relation_label()` method.
+The label `"UNIDENTIFIED"` for relations is introduced for the sake of completeness and is not part of the original dataset.

 See [here](https://github.com/ArneBinder/pie-modules/blob/main/src/pie_modules/annotations.py) and
 [here](https://github.com/ChristophAlt/pytorch-ie/blob/main/src/pytorch_ie/annotations.py) for the annotation type definitions.